11 Reasons the USA & the World Will End Within the Next 100 Years

 Is there any evidence of this?
 It is already happening.
 Our wants far exceed our needs, and no end in sight.
 This applies to everything we purchase to live.

-There are very few clear, external and individual indicators for how materialism is affecting us.
-Some studies state that ALL Americans will be overweight by 2030’s, and 40% will be obese, and growing fatness is a global problem.
+There are very few clear, external, and individual indicators for how materialism is affecting us.
+Some studies state that ALL Americans will be overweight by the 2030’s, and 40% will be obese, and growing fatness is a global problem.

-As time spent consuming media grows, we can predict the future a bit.
+As time spent consuming media (tv and internet) grows steadily over time, we can predict the future a bit.

-Some books/movies (e.g. Ready Player One) suggest that we will simply play video games 24×7, which doesn’t seem unlikely when you consider it fulfills unlimited fun at no cost, and already a growing trend.
+Some books/movies (e.g. Ready Player One) suggest that we will simply play video games 24×7, which doesn’t seem unlikely when you consider it fulfills unlimited fun at no cost and is already a growing trend.

-If the long term future promises anything in general, it is that whatever we wish for, we can have, because eventually, everything will become free.
+If the long-term future promises anything in general, it is that whatever we wish for, we can have, it because eventually, everything will become free.
 Many tech gurus would agree.
 Just think a thought and it will be on our doorstep within seconds.
 Our personal robots+AI will create stuff from dirt in theory, given enough time and energy.

 How could unlimited pleasure go wrong?